-The operating loss for the fiscal year ended April 30, 2005, decreased by \$377,000 (23%) to \$1.3 million from the \$1.6 million operating loss for fiscal year 2004.
+The operating loss for the fiscal year ended April 30, 2005, decreased to \$1.3 million from a \$1.6 million operating loss for fiscal year 2004.
 The improvement is attributable to the 10% year-over-year increase in sales coupled with improved gross margins but offset by higher selling and administrative costs, compensation charges and research and development expenditures.
 The research and development expenditures represent investments that keep the Company's products at the leading edge of time and frequency technology and enhance competitiveness for future sales.